Selma Stern

 Selma Stern-Täubler (born 24 July 1890, Kippenheim, Germany – died 17 August 1981, Basel) was one of the first women to become a professional historian in Germany, and the author of a seven-volume work (3,740 pages) The Prussian State and the Jews, her opus magnum.

+Stern used the quotation "What man understands he is able to withstand" in the introductions to several of her books.

 Life

 Selma Stern grew up in an upper-middle-class Jewish family; her father was a physician.
-In 1901 the family moved to Baden-Baden.
-In 1904 she was the first girl to attend the Großherzogliches Badisches Gymnasium, a boys highschool, from which she graduated in 1908.
-She studied history, philosophy and philology at the University of Heidelberg, but left after three semesters and graduated at the Ludwig Maximilian University of Munich in 1913 on Anacharsis Cloots.
-In 1914 she moved to Frankfurt to live with her mother and sister and started a career in German-Jewish history on a freelance basis.
+In 1901, the family moved to Baden-Baden.
+In 1904, she was the first girl to attend the Großherzogliches Badisches Gymnasium, a boys' highschool, from which she graduated in 1908.
+She studied history, philosophy and philology at Heidelberg University, but left after three semesters and graduated at Ludwig-Maximilians-Universität München in 1913 on Anacharsis Cloots.
+In 1914, she moved to Frankfurt to live with her mother and sister and started a career in German-Jewish history on a freelance basis.

 Shortly after the founding of the Akademie für die Wissenschaft des Judentums in Berlin in 1919, Stern accepted an invitation to become one of its research fellows in 1920.
 There, she began work on the first two volumes of Der preussische Staat und die Juden, a study of Jewry under Frederick William I of Prussia, published in 1925.
 In 1927, Stern received her doctorate and married the director and founder of the academy, the historian Eugen Täubler.
-In 1936 the Täublers moved to England in an attempt to move the academy, but returned to Germany a year later.
+In 1936, the Täublers moved to England in the hope of preserving the academy's work in exile, but returned to Germany the following year.